 Elevation: 9,649 ft

 Climbing and access information for this peak is on Page 264 of the book.
-Livingston Douglas added the new, and more challenging, routes and photos found below.
+Livingston Douglas added the new, more challenging, routes below in addition to new photos.
 Updated November 2020

 Sheep Mountain is located north of Antelope Creek and west of US-93 and the former town of Darlington.
 This area thaws out early and Sheep Mountain and its neighbors can be climbed as early as March without encountering significant snow.
 USGS Big Blind Canyon

 Same as for Peak 8909/Stani Peak.
 This is the final leg of a three-peak adventure from Waddoups Canyon Road.

 From the 8,660-foot saddle at the base of the southwest ridge cliffs of Sheep Mountain, follow a good elk trail through the thick sagebrush and follow it north then northeast to skirt the left/west side of the ridge cliffs and reach the [hidden] west gully.
 I could see this gully from the summit of Peak 8909 and could only hope that it would go.
 But at this point, I was skeptical.
 Bushwhack right/east up a forested shoulder to find another game trail at the base of the ridge cliffs by which to drop left/north into the gully proper.

 Climb the gully (mostly Class 2 with some Class 3 sections) diagonally right then diagonally left higher up to reach the forested, slanted hillside/ramp sitting atop the imposing west headwall.
 Move left/north along the base of the headwall to find any weakness to exploit.
 You will soon find a notch/chute in the headwall.
 Two alternative chutes are here, about 30 feet apart.
 Climb the first chute (Class 4).
 It requires a 10-foot vertical move to get atop the headwall.